-Christine S. Gordon is a licensed massage therapist (MA 53308) practicing for more than a decade in Pinellas County, Florida.
+Christine S. Gordon is a licensed massage therapist (MA 53308) practicing for over 15 years in Pinellas County, Florida.
 She attended the Cortiva Institute for Massage Therapy where she graduated with academic excellence in 2008 and received her certification in neuromuscular therapies (techniques designed to target specific muscular dysfunctions).
 Shortly following graduation, Christine continued her education to receive and additional certification in pregnancy massage.
 She has continued to build upon her therapeutic knowledge and skills through a variety of dynamic workshops and seminars, including multiple courses in myofascial release through the John Barnes' Myofascial Release Approach.
 Christine also offers MPS Therapy (micro-current point stimulation) as an alternative and effective approach to alleviate acute or chronic pain.

 Christine is an member of the American Massage Therapy Association.

 Deep Tissue Massage reaches deeper layers of muscles.
-By exploring past the depth of more superficial tissue, we can better target the root of pain or dysfunction.
+By exploring past the depth of more superficial tissue, we can better target the root of pain or dysfunction to affect change.
 This modality does not need to be intimidating.
 Deep layers can be approached gently.

-Applied with lighter to medium pressure, relaxation techniques are used to melt away muscle tension, decrease stress, encourage toxin release, increase circulation, and enhance quality of sleep.
+Applied with lighter to medium pressure, relaxation techniques (such as effleurage and petrissage) are used to melt away muscle tension, decrease stress, encourage toxin release, increase circulation, and enhance quality of sleep.